-Should duplicate formal parameter names be restricted in the cautious subset?

-Deleted: each FunctionDeclaration in the code, in source text order
+Comment [pl20]: From AWB: Should duplicate formal parameter names be restricted in he cautious subset?
+Deleted: each FunctionDeclaration in the code, in source text order Deleted: variable

 Deleted: is the Identifier in the FunctionDeclaration, whose value is the result returned by creating a Function object as described in 13, and whose attributes are determined by the type of code.
 If the variable object already has a property with this name, replace its value and attributes